The Common (Indian) Myna Pictures and Detail (Acridotheres tristis)

 Close Up Two Common Myna

 These birds are called flying rats in Australia because of their habits similar to rats.
-Though, they are helpful bids like crows and clean all human waste.
+Though, they are helpful birds like crows and clean all human waste.

 Common Myna